Third Marx cabinet: In office

 The number of unemployed when the cabinet took office was 1.8 million.
 Because the preceding Luther cabinet had lowered taxes in an attempt to stimulate the economy, the Marx government was faced with a significant shortfall in revenue.
-Finance Minister Peter Reinhold, however, had little success in convincing the other cabinet members to hold to strict spending limits in the face of the country's dwindling cash reserves, which was due largely to the high costs of unemployment benefits.
+Finance Minister Peter Reinhold, however, had little success in convincing the other cabinet members to hold to strict spending limits in the face of the country's dwindling cash reserves, which were due largely to the high costs of unemployment benefits.
 Labour Minister Brauns passed a bill to create jobs through public sector orders that would make use of idle production capacity in key industries, but by the time the programmes were ready to be implemented in the fall of 1926, an upturn in the economy had made the need for them questionable.
 Attempts to reduce working hours and increase unemployment pay made little progress due to disagreements between parties.

 The move to expropriate the property of the former princes of the German Empire which had begun under the second Luther cabinet came to a head in 1926.
 The Communist Party of Germany (KPD) and the SPD supported a popular referendum to expropriate the property without compensation, with the money to be used to help the unemployed, war victims and others in need.
 The petition for a referendum on the expropriation obtained enough support for it to be presented to the Reichstag.
 With only the KPD and SPD voting in favour, the expropriation law proposed in the petition failed to pass, which opened the way for the referendum.
 The Marx government took a stand against it on the grounds that it was unconstitutional and a breach of the rights to private property and equality before the law.
 The June 20 popular vote on the referendum failed to pass in spite of the overwhelming vote in favour because too few people cast a ballot to reach the required threshold of 50% of all eligible voters.
 A compromise bill was then put before the Reichstag that laid out general guidelines for expropriation with compensation and gave the states the power to decide the final terms.
 Since the bill required a two-thirds majority to pass and the SPD remained opposed, the bill was withdrawn in order to spare the government a defeat.